Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: GL instability for AdS black holes

 By observing Fig. 2, we read off the threshold mass $M_n^t$ depending on the dimension $n$ as

-For all large black holes, $\Omega$ approaches the maximum value being less than $10^{-4}$.
-This implies that there is no unstable modes for large AdS black holes in $n$-dimensional Ricci cubic gravity.
-The other intersecting point at the origin ($M_n=0,\alpha=\alpha_n$) means that AdS black hole is unstable in the critical theory of Ricci cubic gravity.
-For given the curve, $M_n<M_n^t(M_n>M_n^t)$ implies that the AdS black hole is unstable (stable) against the Ricci tensor perturbation.
-Observing Fig. 1, one easily finds that such unstable (stable) conditions are always met.
+Here, $\alpha_n^t$ is determined by $M_n^t$ through Eq.(\ref{MLE-1}).
+It is important to note that for all large AdS black holes of $r_+>r_*^{(n)}=\sqrt{\frac{n-3}{n-1}}\ell$, $\Omega$ approaches the maximum value being less than $10^{-4}$.
+This implies that there is no unstable modes for large AdS black holes in $\alpha=-4(n-1)\beta/n$-Ricci cubic gravity.
+The other crossing points at the origin ($M_n=0,\alpha=\alpha_n$) mean that AdS black holes are unstable in the critical theory of Ricci cubic gravity~\cite{Liu:2011kf}.
+For a given curve, $0<M_n<M_n^t(M_n>M_n^t)$ implies that the AdS black holes are unstable (stable) against the Ricci tensor perturbation.
+Observing Fig. 1, one easily finds that such unstable (stable) regions are always allowed.

 Now we are in a position to find the GL instability condition explicitly.
-For $r_+=1$ and $\ell=10$, from (\ref{ro-eq}), the mass parameter takes the form
+For $r_+=1$ and $\ell=10$, the mass parameter takes the form from Eq.(\ref{ro-eq})